danfuzz/samizdat/blur/README.md

   a named id.

 * The selected rules are iterated, in the order that they were specified by the original rules generation script.
-For each rule, its `req`s are iterated over, in order.
+For each rule that has not yet been run, its `req`s are iterated over, in order.
 Target satisfaction is run on each `req`.
 (That is, this procedure is invoked recursively on each `req`.)

 * The selected rules are iterated, in the order that they were specified by the original rules generation script.
-Each rule is run, per the description of `rule`, above.
+Each rule that has not yet been run is run, per the description of `rule` above, and then it is noted to have run.

+Per the above, once a rule has been run once, it will not be run again.

 Limitations